-Depth of penetration, also called maximum depth of visualization or sensitivity, is the greatest distance in a phantom for which echo signals due to the scatterers within the tissue-mimicking background material can be detected on the display.
-The depth of penetration is determined by the frequency of the transducer, the attenuation of the medium being imaged and the system settings.
+Depth of penetration, also called maximum depth of visualization or sensitivity, is the greatest distance in a phantom for which echo signals due to scatterers can be detected on the display.
+The depth of penetration is determined by the frequency of the transducer, the attenuation and scattering properties of the medium being imaged, and the system settings.
+Depth of penetration is tested as follows: